paapaabdullahm/ubuntu-desktop-ansible-config/README.md

 _gnome&#x2011;user&#x2011;share_ | A session service that enables easy sharing of files between several computers.
 _gnucash_ | A personal and small-business financial-accounting software.
 _google-chrome_ | A freeware web browser developed by Google. | To import your bookmarks, include a `bookmarks.html` file at the following location: `google-chrome/files`.
 You can also customize which extensions get installed by modifying `google-chrome/tasks/main.yml` file.
 _idea-plugins_ | Intellij IDEA IDE Plugins.
-The plugin repository is provided at [plugins.jetbrains.com/idea](http://plugins.jetbrains.com/idea) | You can add or remove plugins from the following location: idea&#x2011;plugins/defaults/main.yml <br /> :: You need the _id_ of a plugin if you want to add it to the list.
+The plugin repository is provided at [plugins.jetbrains.com/idea](http://plugins.jetbrains.com/idea) | You can add or remove plugins from the following location: idea&#x2011;plugins/defaults/main.yml :: You need the _id_ of a plugin if you want to add it to the list.
 To do this search for the plugin's github repo and look for the <id> tag inside the `META-INF/plugin.xml` file.